Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Orbital Stability Criteria

 for all $x\in\RM$, where $\theta$ is as in \eqref{e:y1_identity}.
 Since $\phi_2$ has precisely two roots in $[0,T)$ by construction, it follows from Lemma \ref{L:Floquet} that the zero eigenvalue of $\mathcal{M}$ is simple if and only if $\theta\neq 0$.
 If $\theta\neq 0$, then $\lambda=0$ is a simple eigenvalue of $\mathcal{M}$ and, again by Lemma \ref{L:Floquet}, $\mathcal{M}$ has either one or two negative eigenvalues depending on whether $\theta>0$ or $\theta<0$, respectively.
 The proof is complete by recalling that, by Sylverster's inertial law theorem, the operators $\mathcal{M}$ and $\mathcal{S}\mathcal{M}\mathcal{S}^*$, and hence $\mathcal{L}[\mu]$ by the change of variables \eqref{e:cov}, have the same inertia. \end{proof}

-\begin{rem} It is interesting to note that the function $y_1$ would be considerably simpler if if the Lagrange multiplier $\omega_1$ depended only one one of the traveling wave parameters $E$ or $c$.
-This simplification occurs in many other nonlinear dispersive equations such as the KdV type equations and even in the integrable cases $b=2$ and $b=3$ of the b-CH equation \eqref{e:bch}: see, for example, the works \cite{J09,J_BBM,BrJK11,BrJK14, GMNP22,GP22}. \end{rem}
+\begin{rem} It is interesting to note that the function $y_1$ would be considerably simpler if the Lagrange multiplier $\omega_1$ depended only one one of the traveling wave parameters $E$ or $c$.
+This simplification occurs in many other nonlinear dispersive equations such as KdV type equations and even in the integrable cases $b=2$ and $b=3$ of the b-CH equation \eqref{e:bch}: see, for example, the works \cite{BrJK11,BrJK14,J09,J_BBM, GMNP22,GP22}.
+In these other cases, where the Lagrange multipliers do not depend on several traveling wave parameters, the condition in Theorem \ref{T:morse} simplifies greatly.
+For example, for generalized KdV type equations one has $\omega_1=c$ and hence the number of negative eigenvalues of $\mathcal{L}[\mu]$ depends only on $T_E$, i.e. it depends on the monotonicity of the period function with respect to the ODE energy.
+There is a long history of studying period monotonicity with respect to such single parameters: see, for example, \cite{Chicone87,Schaaf85}.
+The present situation is more complicated due to the fact that the Lagrange multipliers depend on several traveling wave parameters.
+Nevertheless, the sign of $\{T,\omega\}_{E,c}$ can be determined for some waves in the integrable cases $b=2$ and $b=3$: see Remark \ref{R:morse} and Appendix \ref{S:A1}. \end{rem}